spetitjean/TuLiPA-frames/testing.md

 therea are already a lot of test cases: existing grammars
 idea: load the grammars into test classes manually, then test chart etc. on

-run FindBugs or something similar move to IntelliJ? maybe makes workflow/builds/debugging easier
+0. preps

-0. look at rrg.test package!
+    - DONE look at rrg.test package!
+    - create place for tests - done, src/test
+    - build environment to run and compare all tests that are in flower_backshop as jUnitTests
 1. **RRGParseChart**
     - Javadoc
     - tests